yehezkielgunawan/yehez-nextchakra-starter/README.md

   `eslint`, `prettier`, `husky`, & `lint-staged`.
 - ✨Basic responsive layout configuration (using Chakra UI media query)
 - SEO Optimization (using `next-seo`)
+- Now using Next.js 12 with Rust Compiler Minification enabled (you can disabled it at `next.config.js`)

 ## How to use it?